krzysztofj1234567890/computer-science-basics-tutorials/aws/aws_databases.md

 Read operations such as GetItem, Query, and Scan provide an optional __ConsistentRead parameter__.
 If you set ConsistentRead to true, DynamoDB returns a response with the most up-to-date data, reflecting the updates from all prior write operations that were successful.
 Strongly consistent reads are only supported on tables and local secondary indexes.

+Strongly consistent reads are only supported within a single region

 ### global tables

 Specific benefits for using global tables include: